rerrorctf/writeups/2025_04_18_DawgCTF25/pwn/64_bits_in_my_ark_and_texture/writeup.md

 Now when we go to `call` another function, such as `win1`, we will push the address to return to, that is the address of the instruction after the `call` instruction, onto the stack and this will align the stack down to an 8 byte boundary again.
 If this isn't clear remember that `call` is sort of like `push return-address; jmp func;` fused together.

-Let's contrast with returning to `win1`.
-The `ret` instruction that starts our rop chain off will add 8 bytes to the stack pointer after reading the value of `win1` from the stack and then rip to `win1`.
-At first this is not a problem as in the `call` example we've offset the stack pointer by pushing a return address onto the stack and in the `ret` example we've also offset the stack pointer by 8 bytes by popping a return address from the stack albeit by offseting the stack pointer in different directions.
-But what happens we don't just return to `win1` but also to `win2`?

-Let's compare and constrast the operations on the stack pointer and the stack pointer's alignment throughout:
+Let's compare and contrast the operations on the stack pointer and the stack pointer's alignment when calling `win1` and then calling `win2` vs returning to `win1` and then returning to `win` throughout when both are already aligned to a 16 byte boundary:

 rsp = 0x7ffc9547d2b0, rbp = 0x7ffc9547d340
 1) call win1; rsp = 0x7ffc9547d2a8, rbp = 0x7ffc9547d340
 1) push rbp; rsp = 0x7ffc9547d2a0, rbp = 0x7ffc9547d340
 1) mov rbp, rsp; rsp = 0x7ffc9547d2a0, rbp = 0x7ffc9547d2a0
 1) ...
-1) leave; rsp = 0x7ffc9547d2a8, rbp = 0x7ffc9547d2a0
+1) leave; rsp = 0x7ffc9547d2a8, rbp = 0x7ffc9547d340
-1) ret; rsp = 0x7ffc9547d2b0, rbp = 0x7ffc9547d2a0
+1) ret; rsp = 0x7ffc9547d2b0, rbp = 0x7ffc9547d340
 1) call win2 ; rsp = 0x7ffc9547d2a8, rbp = 0x7ffc9547d340
 1) push rbp; rsp = 0x7ffc9547d2a0, rbp = 0x7ffc9547d340
 1) mov rbp, rsp; rsp = 0x7ffc9547d2a0, rbp = 0x7ffc9547d2a0